awsdocs/amazon-kendra-developer-guide/doc_source/API_SharePointConfiguration.md

 ## Contents<a name="API_SharePointConfiguration_Contents"></a>

  ** AuthenticationType **   <a name="Kendra-Type-SharePointConfiguration-AuthenticationType"></a>
-Whether you want to connect to SharePoint using basic authentication of user name and password, or OAuth authentication of user name, password, client ID, and client secret\.
-You can use OAuth authentication for SharePoint Online\.
+Whether you want to connect to SharePoint Online using basic authentication of user name and password, or OAuth authentication of user name, password, client ID, and client secret, or AD App\-only authentication of client secret\.
 Type: String
 Valid Values:` HTTP_BASIC | OAUTH2`
 Required: No